-Gonzaga University provides residence life accommodations for students with disabilities that demonstrate a need for specific types of residences.
-Please click here to follow the Disability Access Process for securing accommodations to request specific residence accommodations.
-Note that residence accommodations have the following deadlines:
+Gonzaga University provides residence hall accommodations for students with disabilities that demonstrate a need for specific types of living environment on the basis of disability.
+You may request residence accommodations through the usual process for securing accommodations, but please note that these types of accommodations have the following deadlines:

 Requests made after these deadlines will still be considered, but are not guaranteed.

 Disability Access asks the Residence Life office to place the student in any room that can fulfill the accommodation needs of that student, we do not ask Residence Life to place a student in a particular residence hall as an accommodation.

 Single Room Requests

 Single rooms are not granted based on a need for quiet study space.
 Residence halls are designed as living spaces.
 We ask students who need very quiet environments for study to seek other places on campus that are designated as quiet study areas.

 All other single room requests should be requested using the Disability Access Process for Securing Accommodations.

 Information regarding this policy is available here: Gonzaga University Assistance and Service Animal Policy for Students.